jmcvetta/curriculum-python-for-system-admnistrators/libraries.rst

 Popular Packages
 ================

-Here are a few popular, useful packages:
+Here are some popular, useful packages:

 ==========================   =======================================================
 Package                      Description